what is integrative identity coaching?

 You talk.
 I listen.
 I ask you questions.
 We laugh (hopefully, if you think I'm funny).
 We figure out what you want and need.
 You might ask me for answers but I won't give them to you.
-Instead, I encourage you to find access to your truth and inner wisdom.
-Was that last part woo-woo enough?
-OK GOOD!
+I encourage you toward your own wisdom.

 what would you do if you weren't a coach?

 That's not an option.
 Ok, I'd probably be a Buddhist monk.